-In many communities, hundreds of people gather on or around Thanksgiving to watch football games between rival high schools.
+In many communities, people are again gathering on or around Thanksgiving to watch football games between rival high schools.
 These games are known as turkey bowls.

 If there’s a turkey bowl in your area, find out what you can do to contribute.
 If the event requires some kind of financial backing, find out if you can be a sponsor.
 Are there refreshments being sold?
 If not, offer to provide refreshments for free.
 Hand out useful promotional items like drink koozies.

 The idea is to give your business a presence at the event.
 You probably won’t win any listing appointments on the day of the game, but you’ll be in a better position to help buyers and sellers in the months ahead.

 As Thanksgiving arrives—and quickly gives way to the holiday season—your clients and prospects will be incredibly busy.

 They’ll also be bombarded with a variety of marketing messages that they’ll eventually learn to simply tune out.
 And this is particularly true on social media.

 In order to make an impression, you need to connect with messaging that’s relevant to them in the present.

 This month, skip your usual sales pitch and offer something that’s useful instead—whether that’s a dessert recipe or tips for hosting the perfect Thanksgiving dinner.